williamDalston/FocusFlow/AppStore/APP_STORE_SUBMISSION_GUIDE.md

 ### Privacy Practices

 **Data Collection:**
-- Health & Fitness data (if user enables HealthKit)
+- Health & Fitness data (not collected)
 - Location (not collected)
 - Contact info (not collected)
 - User content (not collected)